Mad4Viz/DeliverooHotspot/README.md

 ### Strategic Positioning - High-Value Zones
 Based on my personal experiance and findings from the dashboard:
-- **South Kensington**: Provided a consistent order flow, anchored by reliable partners such as Wingstop/Nandos
+- **South Kensington**: Provided a consistent order flow, anchored by reliable partners such as Wingstop/Nandos which is highlighted on the density map with a higher number of stores in this location
-- **Notting Hill**: High establishment density supporting continuous operations
+- **Notting Hill**: High store density supporting continuous operations
-- **Chelsea**: Strong base for bidirectional order flows between Notting Hill/Paddington/Victoria
+- **Chelsea**: Strong base for bidirectional order flows between Notting Hill/Paddington/Victoria - I was constanlty going between these areas when delivering around London.

 ### Strategic Shift Pattern
 - I primarily work morning shifts on weekends 07:00-till my battery dies during/after the lunch rush.